esl-epfl/sz-validation-framework/README.md

-# Seizure validation Framework
+# SzCORE - Seizure validation Framework

-This repository illustrates the flow to evaluate a seizure detection algorithm.
-The different steps and accompanying example code and libraries are documented in the different steps:
+This repository illustrates the flow to evaluate a seizure detection algorithm using the SzCORE methodology presented in [*Dan et al. "SzCORE: A Seizure Community Open-source Research Evaluation framework for the validation of EEG-based automated seizure detection algorithms"*](https://arxiv.org/abs/2402.13005).
+The procedure and accompanying example code and libraries are documented in four steps:

 1. [Download datasets](1-download.md)
 2. [Convert datasets to BIDS](2-convert2bids.md)